NicoleUrq/Resume/README.md

 # Resume
-An introduction and list of my skills
+An introduction of my objective and list of my skills